 We actually really enjoyed this activity.
 It was a unique experience which I’m totally happy that I did.
 After you finish your caving tour there is a nice pool you can relax in on the property for free.

-Things to know: Venado Caves is located a little less than an hour from La Fortuna.
+Venado Caves is located a little less than an hour from La Fortuna.
 They are open every day from 8:00 to 3:00 pm.
 The caves are really tight at some points (I mean as in you’ll be slithering like a snake to get through certain spots) but there is always an alternative route if this freaks you out.

-WAS THIS INFO HELPFUL?
-WE’D LOVE IF YOU’D SHARE IT ON PINTEREST!
+WAS THIS HELPFUL?
+WE’D LOVE IF YOU’D PIN IT!